ollisiamese/bandMate/README.md

 The app uses 4 APIs:

-YouTube IFrame Player API
+YouTube IFrame Player API,
-YouTube Data API (v3)
+YouTube Data API (v3),
-Songkick Artist Search API
+Songkick Artist Search API,
-Songkick Artist Calendar (Upcoming events) API
+Songkick Artist Calendar (Upcoming events) API.

 When user enters the artist's name in the search box, a search for this artist is performed in the Songkick Atist database.